seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 He hath abandoned his physicians, madam; under whose
 practises he hath persecuted time with hope, and
 finds no other advantage in the process but only the
-losing of hope by time.
+losing of hope by Time.

 **COUNTESS**
 This young gentlewoman had a father,--O, that